 Adipocyte hyperplasia explains why the class of diabetes drugs called thiazolidinediones or TZDs (also called glitazones) makes people gain weight while improving blood sugar.
 These drugs cause the body to make more (but smaller) fat cells.
 Since they basically build new subcutaneous fat tissue, they increase someone’s personal fat threshold.
 Their adipose tissue can now hold more fat, so it doesn’t have to be shoved into the liver or pancreas.
 So someone gains body fat, but their blood sugar and perhaps insulin levels improve slightly.
 (It’s true: becoming obese is a tradeoff for not having T2 diabetes, or, if you already have it, then gaining weight is the tradeoff you make for your blood sugar not being even worse.)

-: “The TZDs also lead to weight gain whilst improving sensitivity to insulin, apparently a paradox but clearly explained under this hypothesis.”
+As the brilliant Frayn put it: “The TZDs also lead to weight gain whilst improving sensitivity to insulin, apparently a paradox but clearly explained under this hypothesis.”

 EXACTLY: None of this is “paradoxical” when you understand that it’s not total weight or even total fat mass that drives T2D or chronic hyperinsulinemia, but rather, where the fat is stored, and possibly the size of the fat cells.